 - Very low level of maintenance required for the AWS components

 Media Isolation allows your studio to keep the ownership and control of the media and attachments that you upload to ShotGrid.
 With Media Isolation, all the content that you upload to ShotGrid can be store in your studio private S3 bucket.
 Access to the media is provided to the ShotGrid service only, using AWS AssumeRole keyless Security Token Service.
 Your studio remains in control of the assets and the access to the assets, access that you can revoke at will.

-Traffic isolation features
+Traffic isolation feature

 With the Media Traffic Isolation feature activated, the media will only leave your studio infrastructure once to get transcoded.